munem939/Data-Analyst-Portfolio/Tableau/README.md

-## Utilising Tableau as a Power Data Visualisation Tool
+## Utilising Tableau as a Powerful Data Visualisation Tool

 ## Navigating Technological Shifts in Computing Power